declandavis03-max/NBA-PPG-Predictor/README.md

 WIth Sports Reference Data, the goal is create a points per game predictor using these steps

 ```
-Websites Used for Data --> Creation of Forumla --> Data Collection and Building Functions --> Testing --> Overall Insights
+Websites Used for Data --> Creation of Forumla --> Data Collection and Building Functions --> --> Overall Insights
 ```

 ### Websites Used for Data